-knowledge of gas detection Here you will find our knowledge in PDF format
+Here you will find our knowledge in PDF format

+Gas alarms and gas detectors must be selected, installed, configured and maintained correctly, for the best possible and safe result.
 On this page we have gathered some of our knowledge about gas detection.
 GasDetect is always ready to advise on the right choice of gas detectors or hand-held gas alarms, so that they best suit your task

 PID is an abbreviation for “Photo-Ionization Detector”.
 A PID is a hand-held, person-worn or wall-mounted detector that measures a wide range of Volatile Organic Compounds (VOCs) and displays organic components on a scale from parts-per-million (ppm) to parts-per-billion (ppb ).
 The VOCs give a continuous result and can alarm when the levels exceed the user-defined limit values.

-pharmaceutical and bioanalytical laboratories.
+Pharmaceutical and bioanalytical laboratories.

 There are many different gases inside a pharmaceutical or bioanalytical laboratory.
 Many have no taste, color or smell, which makes it difficult to know that there is a gas leak.
 A gas leak from a cylinder or a fixed piping system used to carry gas poses a serious risk that can cause potentially fatal incidents or hazards in a laboratory environment.